-ilignal minimum garments have been adapted by RTI'S BATeam to protect patients who are minimum provide to infectious diseases such as aplastic anemia, and cancer patients receiving transment with cartain drugs.
-The original garments were worn by Apollo astronauts during the communic period after their return from the moon.

-RTI analysts have examined the economic effects of a pollution tax on industrial emissions.
-The diagram illustrates a manufacturer's cost-minimizing behavior.
-The National Institute of Occupational Safety and Health (NIOSH) has compiled occupational hazard information in a survey of more than 5,000 u.s. industrial plants.
+Biological isolation garments have been adapted by RTT'S BATeam to protect patients who are highly susceptible to infectious diseases such as aplastic anemia, and cancer patients receiving treatment with certain drugs.
+The original garments were worn by Apollo astronauts during the quarantine period after their return from the moon.
+K The National Institute of Occupational Safety and Health (NIOSH) has compiled occupational hazard information in a survey of more than 5,000 u.s. industrial plants.
 The results enumerate chemical, physical, and biological hazards to which workers are exposed.
 To assist NIOSH in assessing the location and prevalence of potential health risks, RTI is verifying, clarifying, statistically analyzing, and interpreting the enormous amounts of data accumulated in the survey.

-Occupational hazards The multidisciplinary group engaged in the study includes RTI specialists in operations and systems analysis, chemistry, chemical engineering, industrial and environmental hygiene, mathematics, statistics, and computer science.
+Occupational hazards The multidisciplinary group engaged in the study includes RTI specialists in operations and systems analysis, chemistry, chemical engineering, industrial and environmental hygiene. mathematics, statistics, and computer science.
 Supported by consultants from the University of North Carolina's School of Public Health, their analysis is leading to a comprehensive measure of potential occupational hazard exposures, and to the development of a computer accessible data base management system to respond to queries about exposure potential.
 Civil defense preparedness and emergency planning have been subjects of extensive research at RTI for over 15 years.
 More than 60 projects have been undertaken on virtually all aspects of building Civil defense construction, population movement, shelter protection and supply, medical care, decontamination, and postattack recovery.
 Finding solutions to the problems confronting civil